ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 - ins: A. Kandasamy
   name: Arunprabhu Kandasamy
   org: Acklio
+  street:
+  - 2bis rue de la Chataigneraie
-  city: 35576 Cesson-Sevigne Cedex
+  city: 35510 Cesson-Sevigne Cedex
   country: France
   email: arun@ackl.io
 normative:
+  RFC2119:
   RFC4443:
   RFC4861:
   RFC4884:
+  RFC8174:
+  RFC8200:
   I-D.ietf-lpwan-ipv6-static-context-hc:

 --- abstract

-ICMPv6 is a companion protocol to IPv6 that is used to inform of errors during packet delivery and to provide a network debugging feature with Echo Request/Reply (used by the ping command).
+ICMPv6 is a companion protocol to IPv6.
+It defines messages that inform the source of IPv6 packets of errors during packet delivery.
+It also defines the Echo Request/Reply messages that are used for basic network troubleshooting (ping command).

 This document describes
-how to adapt ICMPv6 as defined in {{RFC4443}} to LPWANs by using SCHC to compress ICMPv6 headers and by protecting the LPWAN network and the Device from undesirable ICMPv6 traffic.
+how to adapt ICMPv6 to Low Power Wide Area Networks (LPWANs) by compressing ICMPv6 headers and by protecting the LPWAN network and the Device from undesirable ICMPv6 traffic.

 --- middle

 # Introduction

+ICMPv6 {{RFC4443}} is a companion protocol to IPv6 {{RFC8200}}.

-{{RFC4443}} specifies ICMPv6 and defines a generic message format to be used either by nodes to inform the source about errors during packet delivery or by applications for simple debugging debugging.
+{{RFC4443}} defines a generic message format.
+This format is used for messages to be sent back to the source of an IPv6 packet to inform it about errors during packet delivery.

 More specifically, {{RFC4443}} defines 4 error messages: Destination Unreachable, Packet Too Big, Time Exceeded and Parameter Problem.

-It also defines the Echo Request and Echo Reply messages, which provide support for the ping application.
-Other ICMPv6 message types, such as those used by the Neighbor Discovery
+{{RFC4443}} also defines the Echo Request and Echo Reply messages, which provide support for the ping application.

-Protocol {{RFC4861}}, are defined in other RFCs.
+Other ICMPv6 messages are defined in other RFCs, such as an extended format of the same messages {{RFC4884}}
+and other messages used by the Neighbor Discovery Protocol {{RFC4861}}.

-This document focuses on compressing {{RFC4443}} messages to be transmitted over an LPWAN network, and on proxying the Device to save it unwanted traffic.
+This document focuses on using Static Context Header Compression (SCHC) to compress {{RFC4443}} messages that need to be transmitted over the LPWAN network, and on having the LPWAN gateway proxying the Device to save it the unwanted traffic.

 # Terminology

 This draft re-uses the Terminology defined in {{I-D.ietf-lpwan-ipv6-static-context-hc}}.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Use cases